yugabyte/ybu/TFE/ybu-31.md

 In the last step, the cloud provider was configured and connected to the Yugabyte platform.
 In this step, you will deploy a multi-zone cluster in the selected AWS region.

-> **Important:** The process of creating a Universe is essentially the same for all provider types, whether it be AWS, GCP, or Azure.
+> **Important:** The process of creating a Universe is essentially the same for all provider types, whether it be AWS, GCP, Azure, VMware, Red Hat, or  On-Prem.

 1. Select the "Universes" option on the left menu.